Bali is a treasure trove for travel fanatics.

 Wine and beer prices can be a little bit expensive (due to local taxation) so don’t be surprised to see alcohol marked up 300% percent.

-I wouldn’t really consider myself a lavish spender but I like to travel comfortably as well.
+We wouldn’t really consider ourselves lavish spenders but we like to travel comfortably.
 The costs in the chart below are based on the mid-range category:

 Let’s take a look at the most common ways to get around Bali: